 Some of the best networking can occur between people that truly understand what you do and the specific type of role you are looking for.
 Create your own group of 4 to 8 people that are all in the same field or industry to meet weekly and trade leads and ideas.

 How?
 Go to the large networking events to find others with similar or related backgrounds to yours.
 If you’re an Accountant, find other Accountants to meet with… or Controllers, or Financial Analysts, or Bookkeepers.
 They each would understand the subtleties of what you are targeting, and can identify appropriate opportunities as they encounter them.
 Look for appropriate potential group members at other events, out of your networking conversations, from your LinkedIn connections, or other referrals.
+There are local niche networking events all over the place so you could even narrow it down further by attending or sponsoring an event just for accountants who specialize in Canadian corporate tax software, for example.

 Once you have a few people willing to meet, set up a mutually workable time and place and agree to each come with a lead to share with others to each meeting.
 The leads might be a job posting, a conversation they had, a referral, or anything else that may be a good fit for someone in the group.
 Each person is responsible to bring at least one lead each week.